APCSPrinciples/OlympicRings/README.md

 ![](OlympicName.jpg)

-When you are finished, copy the URL of your program by choosing
+When you are finished, copy the URL of your program by choosing *File | Share* and copying the second link labeled *Present*.
+Submit the link to Google classroom by choosing *Add Link*.

 ![](OlympicShare1.jpg)
 ![](OlympicShare2.jpg)